mafik/HeadlessWatchy/README.md

 * Bluetooth triggering of Tasker task on a phone
 * WiFi time synchronization on startup
-* Current time (hour and minutes) vibrated in morse code on button press
+* Current time (hour and minutes) vibrated on button press
-* Current hour vibrated in morse code every hour
+* Current hour vibrated every hour
 * Timer with buttons for +1 and +5 minutes

 Pull requests are welcome!